Existence for Stable Rotating Star-Planet Systems: Variational formulation and Statement of Main Results

-\begin{remark} The advantage of the topology induced by Wasserstein $L^\infty$ metric is that a neighborhood of $\rho$ does not include such “portion-shifted-to-far-away” configurations mention above due to Lemma \ref{properties of Wasser.} (ii), while thanks to Lemma \ref{properties of Wasser.} (i), the neighborhood still contains all perturbations of the form $\rho+t\sigma$ for all $t$, where $\sigma$ is supported on a set which diameter is small enough, with $\int \sigma =0$.
-Hence this setting still allows one to legitimately consider variational derivatives (\ref{variational derivative}) and consequently Euler-Lagrange equations (\ref{EL}) (see also Remark \ref{difference between McCann and Chen binary star system}.). \end{remark}
+\begin{remark} The advantage of the topology induced by Wasserstein $L^\infty$ metric is that a neighborhood of $\rho$ does not include such “portion-shifted-to-far-away” configurations mention above due to Lemma \ref{properties of Wasser.} (ii), while thanks to Lemma \ref{properties of Wasser.} (i), the neighborhood still contains all perturbations of the form $\rho+t\sigma$ for all $t$, where $\sigma$ is supported on a set whose diameter is small enough, with $\int_{\mathbb{R}^3} \sigma\,dx =0$.
+Hence this setting still allows one to legitimately consider variational derivatives (\ref{variational derivative}) and consequently Euler-Lagrange equations (\ref{EL}) and Euler-Poisson equations \eqref{EP'} (see also Remark \ref{difference between McCann and Chen binary star system}). \end{remark}

-\begin{remark} According to Lemma \ref{properties of Wasser.}, to prove $\rho(m)$ is a $W^\infty$ local minimizer (and hence solution to (\ref{EP'}) due to Theorem \ref{Properties of LEM}), it suffices to show $\rho(m)$ is a constraint minimizer on $W_m$ such that its support lies in the interior of $\Omega_m \cup \Omega_{1-m}$.
-In fact, once we know $\rho(m)$'s support lies in the interior of $\Omega_m \cup \Omega_{1-m}$, one can also show $\rho(m)$ is a solution to (\ref{EP'}), as well as most results in Theorem \ref{Properties of LEM} (excluding the equivalence result that $(\rho, v)$ minimizes $E(\rho, v)$ locally if and only if $\rho$ minimizes $E_J(\rho)$ locally) without specifying $\rho(m)$ is a $W^\infty$ local minimizer, see \cite[Remark 3.10]{Che26G1}.
+\begin{remark} According to Lemma \ref{properties of Wasser.}, to prove $\rho(m)$ is a $W^\infty$ local minimizer (and hence a solution to (\ref{EP'}) due to Theorem \ref{Properties of LEM}), it suffices to show $\rho(m)$ is a constraint minimizer on $W_m$ such that its support lies in the interior of $\Omega_m \cup \Omega_{1-m}$.
+In fact, once we know $\rho(m)$'s support lies in the interior of $\Omega_m \cup \Omega_{1-m}$, one can also show $\rho(m)$ is a solution to (\ref{EP'}), as well as most results in Theorem \ref{Properties of LEM} (excluding the equivalence result that $(\rho, v)$ minimizes $E(\rho, v)$ locally if and only if $\rho$ minimizes $E_J(\rho)$ locally) without specifying $\rho(m)$ is a $W^\infty$ local minimizer, see \cite[Section 3]{Che26G1}.

 It motivates our choice to define $\Omega_m$ and $\Omega_{1-m}$ with their radii that increase as $\eta$ increases, and then show the size of stars or planets will not expand too much as $\eta$ increases.
 We will show those results for small $m$ later, inspired by McCann's arguments for large $J$ \cite[Section 6]{McC06}. \end{remark}